Borders of Switzerland are temporary closed.

 - unmarried partners of residents of Switzerland.
 They must have a written invitation from the residents in Switzerland and present proof of their relationship;

-- passengers arriving from Andorra, Australia, Bulgaria, Croatia, Cyprus, Ireland, South Korea , Monaco, New Zealand, Romania, Rwanda, San Marino, Singapore, Thailand or Vatican.
+- passengers arriving from Andorra, Australia, Bulgaria, Croatia, Cyprus, Ireland, Israel, South Korea , Monaco, New Zealand, Romania, Rwanda, San Marino, Singapore, Thailand or Vatican.
 If they transit through third countries, then they must not leave the transit area of the airport.

 Every passengers before arrival must fill-in special form: contact tracing card.
 It may be obtained online.